Leominster, Massachusetts: History

 While many different industries established themselves in Leominster, it was the comb industry that particularly flourished.
 Construction of combs was a time-consuming and painstaking process, involving preparation of the natural materials such as animal horn, roughing out of a basic form, and finally, individual cutting of the teeth.
 By 1853, there were already 146 employees working in 24 different comb factories across the town.
 By the mid-1800s, however, availability of the natural materials used to make combs, such as animal horns and hooves, was diminishing rapidly, and an alternative material was needed.

 The solution would come in a new material called celluloid invented in 1868.
 The new plastic would revolutionize the comb industry and give Leominster the nickname the "Comb City".
 The versatility of celluloid would also give manufactures the opportunity to expand to many different products outside of combs.
 The largest plastic manufacturer in the city was the Viscoloid Company founded by Bernard Wendell Doyle in 1901.
 In 1914, the Viscoloid Company pioneered making toys out of pyroxylin plastic, and by 1923 the company was the largest employer in Leominster.
-Viscoloid would be sold to The DuPont Company in 1925, and renamed the Dupont Viscoloid Company.
+Viscoloid was sold to The DuPont Company in 1925, and renamed the Dupont Viscoloid Company.

 The second invention to revolutionize plastic production in Leominster was the development of modern injection molding.
 Samuel Foster, a Leominster resident of German ancestry, first worked for the Viscoloid Company, then established his own business, Foster Grant.
 In 1931, Foster visited Jack Goodman's New York factory and learned about an injection molding machine, invented in Germany in the early 1920s.
 Foster ordered several of the new machines, and had them secretly shipped via Worcester to his Foster Grant manufacturing factory in Leominster, where his mechanics focused on getting them to work and modifying them.
 Molding technology made it possible for Foster Grant to make not only combs, but a wide variety of other articles, including plastic sunglasses, selling 20 million pair in 1937.
 The new technology would pay great dividends for the plastic industry in the city and the country.
 Soon the city would be coined the "Pioneer Plastics City" for its important history in the plastics industry.

 Leominster was also the home of Tupperware, founded in 1938 by Earl Tupper.
 His "wonderbowl," with its airtight "burping" seal became popular after Brownie Wise convinced him to demonstrate and sell Tupperware at home parties.

 Leominster also boasted large manufactures Standard Tool Company, Selig Manufacturing Co.
 Inc, C.E.
 Buckley, Inc. (manufacturer of religious articles) and the Whitney Carriage Company, which was once the largest manufacturer of baby carriages in the world.

 In 1956, the plastic pink flamingo lawn-ornament was invented in Leominster for Union Products.
 The famous lawn-ornament was designed by Don Featherstone, and was modelled after pictures of flamingos in National Geographic.